Want to be the #1 store in your district? Start with the basics.

 • Empty the entire cash wrap and reorganize it.
 Discard anything unnecessary, such as old flyers, torn bags, or outdated materials.
 Treat it as though you were setting up a brand-new store.

-4. Fitting Rooms and Clearance Areas
+4. Elevate Fitting Rooms and Clearance

 Pay special attention to overlooked spaces: